SpaceAppsAdl/SouthAustraliaChallenge2016/README.md

 Here in South Australia we like to put our own spin on things therefore in addition to the above, you are invited to tackle a special local challenge we have arranged in collaboration with [Associate Professor Graziella Caprarelli](http://www.unisanet.unisa.edu.au/staff/homepage.asp?Name=Graziella.Caprarelli), co-founder of [Marvel STEM](http://www.marvelstem.org/) and the Italian Osservatorio di Radioastronomia Istituto Nazionale di Astrofisica.

+# Hints and Tips

+Lead organiser, Andrew McDonnell (Twitter: [@pastcompute](https://twitter.com/pastcompute)) will run one (or more as needed) tutorials across weekend on the on how to use github to manage code, artwork, diagrams, etc. and on other tools you might find useful managing or creating your entry.

 # The South Australian Challenge - the MarvelSTEM Challenge

 _Note: this challenge is **NOT** eligible for progression to international judging_